bluz71/nvim-linefly/README.md

 8,000, 3,600 and 7,300 code respectively.
 In fairness, the latter plugins are more featureful, configurable and visually pleasing.

+:warning: _linefly_ has a predominantly fixed layout, this will **not** be an appropriate `statusline` plugin if layout flexibility is desired.

 Screenshots
 -----------